JsunJ/JS-Algorithms/README.md

-# JS-Algorithms
+# JavaScript Algorithms
-A simple collection of JavaScript algorithms.
+A simple collection of various JavaScript algorithms along with my solutions to them -- for educational purposes.